Discount Broadway Tickets For MJ: The Musical

 The show is heavy on music and light and thin on plot, making it another classic jukebox musical, but is still a crowd-pleaser.
 With its rendition of many old MJ favorites and some songs that may have been forgotten, the show is a fun distraction from reality, even if only for a short time.

-37 of Michael Jacksons songs are integrated into the jukebox musical show. with some being longer than others.
-In many parts of the show it is more a bio-musical than jukebox musical, but it still fails to deliver any of the allegations of child abuse and molestation.
+37 of Michael Jacksons songs are integrated into this jukebox musical show. with some being longer than others.
+In many parts of the show it is more a bio-musical than jukebox musical.

 Is MJ: The Musical Good for Kids?